-Homeless Services: Sacramento Steps Forward (SSF), various nonprofits, the County of Sacramento's Department of Human Assistance, City of Sacramento's City Manager's Office, and emergency shelter/transitional/prevention/rapid re-housing providers.
+Homeless Services: Sacramento Steps Forward (SSF), various nonprofits, the County of Sacramento's Department of Human Assistance, City of Sacramento's Department of Community Response, and emergency shelter/transitional/prevention/rapid re-housing providers.
 The consultation included ESG and HOPWA to address the needs of the homeless and persons with HIV/AIDS and their families.